Davenport tree-carver chisels a new crane

 "I've learned a lot in 23 years," he said.

 Gleich hopes his current carving will last at least 10 to 15 years.

 "By then I'll be in my mid 80s," he said.
 "I don't know how well I'll get up and down on scaffold.
 I expect this will be my last rendition."

-But he'll keep carving as long as he is able.
-"I don't make a living doing this, but I sure as heck enjoy it."
+"I don't make a living doing this," he said, "but I sure as heck enjoy it."

 katie